Dhritarashtra: Birth and early life

 With Vichitravirya having died of sickness, Bhishma unable to take the throne because of his vow, and Bahlika's line unwilling to leave the Bahlika Kingdom, there was a succession crisis in Hastinapura.
-Satyavati invites her son Vyasa to impregnate the queens Ambika and Ambalika under the Niyoga practice.
+Satyavati invited her son Vyasa to impregnate the queens Ambika and Ambalika under the Niyoga practice.
 When Vyasa went to impregnate Ambika, his appearance was scary and frightened her, so she closed her eyes during their union; hence her son was born blind.

 Dhritarashtra, along with his younger half-brother Pandu, was trained in the military arts by Bhishma and Kripacharya.
 Hindered by his handicap, Dhritarashtra was unable to wield weapons, but had the strength of one hundred thousand elephants due to a boon given by Vyasa, and was said to be so strong that he could crush iron with his bare hands.

 When it came time to nominate an heir, Vidura suggested that Pandu would be a better fit because he was not blind.
 Though bitter about losing his birthright, Dhritarashtra willingly conceded the crown, though this act would seep into the obsession he would have over his crown later in life.
 Dhritarashtra married Gandhari of Hastinapura's weakened and lowly vassal Gandhara; After their marriage, Gandhari covered her eyes with a blindfold in order to truly experience her husband's blindness.
 Gandhari and he had one hundred sons, called the Kauravas, and one daughter Dushala.
 He also had a son named Yuyutsu mothered by a maid.